vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 respectively.

+Plugging these values into the equation, we get:
-So the final equation will be `1 - 2 + 3 = 2`
+1 - 2 + 3 = 2
-vm_entry turned out to be returning 2.
+Therefore, we can conclude that vm_entry is ultimately returning the value 2.

 ## Conclusion

 ![footer](footer.jpg)

-I discovered many interesting techniques and tendencies it has, and barely understand what it's doing in virtualized routines.
+Throughout this research, I've uncovered numerous interesting techniques and tendencies in VMProtect's virtualization process.
-However advanced things patching and hooking virtualized function, or recompile it to devirtualized binary is yet another difficulties I'll have to figure out.
+While I've gained a basic understanding of what's happening in these virtualized routines, more advanced tasks like patching and hooking virtualized functions, or recompiling to a fully devirtualized binary, remain significant challenges that I'll need to tackle in the future.

 But thanks to this research I'm pretty sure I'll be capable of it one day.

 After everything I've been through, I still feel VMProtect is over my head but gained priceless knowledges about it and I'm totally satisfied with it!